amnezia-vpn/amnezia.org-content/docs/en/instructions/03_text-key-connection/03_text-key-connection.md

 # Connection with Key as text

-In this instruction we will consider the option of connecting via a key in the form of text.
-The key should look something like this **VPN:///ue34nf\feh.....**
-Do not use keys from public sources, they may have been posted for the purpose of intercepting your personal data.

-> **Minimum system requirements for VPS:**  \
-> Operating System - Linux, suitable for Ubuntu 22.04 or Debian 11. \
-> Supported processor architecture - x86-64.\
-> Virtualization - KVM. \
-> Random Access Memory (RAM) - recommended 2 GB, but not less than 1 GB. \
-> Pre-installed software and control panel are not required.

-&nbsp;

 ## Install the Amnezia app

 On the first screen, the application will ask for your connection details.
 This is the data of the VPS server.